lsarrazi/ft_containers_tester/readme.md

 ## Informations

-Each test is executed independently of the others in its own executable.

-Tests are compiled and run in parallel to maximize performance.
+Each test attempts to debug a particular function.
+The tests may depend on different functions.

 You will be able to find these files in each test directory: